Massachusetts Window Tinting Laws

 Window Tint Darkness Regulations

-In regards to window tint darkness regulations in Massachusetts, there are specific rules you need to follow in terms of visible light allowed through your vehicle’s windows.
+In regards to window tint darkness regulations in Massachusetts, there are specific rules regarding the visible light allowed through your vehicle’s windows.

 For sedans, SUVs, and vans, you’re required to have more than 35% of light transmission through your front, back, and rear side windows.
 This means you can’t have extremely dark tints, like a 5% VLT, which would block most of the light.